LinuxCommandLibrary

 adb-shell-pm-list

-List installed Android packages
+List and filter installed Android packages

 TLDR